jaimingohel/1daylabs/How to bypass encryption mechanism in Android apps.md

 }
 ```

 Here, we can clearly see **submitFlag** method which will be called on click of **SUBMIT** button.
-It takes value from the text box(editText3), converts it to string and compares it with the output of `j.a("k3FElEG9lnoWbOateGhj5pX6QsXRNJKh///8Jxi8KXW7iDpk2xRxhQ==")` method.
+It takes value from the text box(editText3), converts it to string and compares it with the output of `j.a("k3FElEG9lnoWbOateGhj5pX6QsXRNJKh///8Jxi8KXW7iDpk2xRxhQ==")` method. `k3FElEG9lnoWbOateGhj5pX6QsXRNJKh///8Jxi8KXW7iDpk2xRxhQ==` is our encrypted text.

 This application has some level of obfuscation used, we need to identify what `j.a()` method is?
 We have `b3nac/injuredandroid/j.java` class in our package.